chocolatey/choco-wiki/How-To-Host-Feed.md

 There are three types of package repositories, [folder/unc share](#local-folder--unc-share), [simple server](#simple-server), and the sophisticated [package gallery](#package-gallery).

 ### Known Hosting Options
+Some of these options also work from a non-Windows hosting perspective.
+See [Non-Windows Hosting](#non-windows-hosting).

 * File Share\UNC share (below)
 * [[Chocolatey.Server|How-To-Set-Up-Chocolatey-Server]] (supported by Chocolatey Software with your Chocolatey for Business subscription)
 * [Nexus2](https://books.sonatype.com/nexus-book/reference/nuget-nuget_hosted_repositories.html) / [Nexus3](https://books.sonatype.com/nexus-book/3.0/reference/nuget.html#nuget-hosted)- Sonatype Nexus has a built-in simple server